chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 > It may just be wishful thinking, but I've got to believe that the problem space of information architecture for documentation must have evolved beyond maintaining auto-documentation for code libraries + an API reference guide w/HOWTO's + an end user guide w/HOWTO's + sales documentation, etc.

 - Documentation might be a problem space worth monetizing if someone can think of a good solution for that problem.
+- One person believes it's natural to attempt to organize a documentation project in a piece-wise taxonomic way and generating the audience-facing documentation using templates.

 ### Comment

 > I'd be very happy to see such a system evolve but like I said, I haven't seen one yet.
 It's possible that one is right around the corner, and you are more than welcome to take a stab at it.
 But understand that it is not just the technical part of organizing and labeling information: it also has a cultural component.
 You will have to build up a community of people who understands how to best author the information presented in a new medium.
 And those who can pass the knowledge on.
 That part takes far longer than the technical implementation.
 You'll need experience writing documentation that others find useful, and you'll need to ask yourself which part of it was the most tedious part.
 Finally, you'll need to automate away the parts you found tedious.
 As for me, I'll admit I do not even have a problem statement formalized enough, let alone a solution.
 > So no, I wouldn't say these problems "have evolved" to that point yet, just that they can evolve :)

-- Part of the issue of documentation is the cultural aspects of it: if others do not have the culture of writing it, then it won't get done.
+- Part of the issue of documentation is the cultural aspects of it: the authors need to know effective ways of presenting information.
 - The next part is finding people who can write good documentation.
 - The last part is finding good ways to automate tedious tasks.